-Join Candyce Mairs for an in-depth discussion in this video Planning the Thank You page, part of Dynamic Dreamweaver Websites: Creating and Validating Forms.
+Join Candyce Mairs for an in-depth discussion in this video Planning the Thank You page, part of Dreamweaver: Creating and Validating Forms.

 Our Scuba Vacations website is going to need a Thank You page to show the user …once the form information has been submitted. …So, the full process is the user is going to start on our Contact Us page, fill out …the form, we will add validation of whatever form we decide to this form page. …When the user clicks the Submit button, the data will be sent to the Contact Us …action page, the user will be sent to the Thank You page.…